dt1/butternotes/README.md

 # How to run:

-This system requires Clojure, Vue.js (NodeJs), and PostgresSQL.
+This system requires Clojure, Vue.js, NodeJs, npm, and PostgresSQL.

+The system assumes you are using the latest and greatest of each program.

 ### PostgreSQL